Skip to main content

 Internal evaluation of educational institutions

-In addition, some Autonomous Communities, Comunitat Valenciana, being one of them, have established quality programmes or procedures for the implementation of quality management systems, which are voluntary for schools.
+In addition, some autonomous communities, Comunitat Valenciana being one of them, have established quality programmes or procedures for the implementation of quality management systems, which are voluntary for schools.

-Evaluation of the teaching and managerial functions
+Evaluation of the teaching and management functions

-The education administrations of the Autonomous Communities may, within the framework of their competences, draw up plans for the evaluation of the public teaching function, with the aim of improving the quality of teaching and the professional practice of the teaching staff.
+The education administrations of the autonomous communities may, within the framework of their competences, draw up plans for the evaluation of the public teaching function, with the aim of improving the quality of teaching and the professional practice of the teaching staff.
 They may also draw up plans for the assessment of the managerial function.